pallets/flask/docs/config.rst

 .. py:data:: SERVER_NAME

     Inform the application what host and port it is bound to.

-Required for subdomain route matching support.
+    Must be set if ``subdomain_matching`` is enabled, to be able to extract the subdomain from the request.

-    If set, ``url_for`` can generate external URLs with only an application context instead of a request context.
+    Must be set for ``url_for`` to generate external URLs outside of a request context.

     Default: ``None``

+    .. versionchanged:: 3.1
+        Does not restrict requests to only this domain, for both ``subdomain_matching`` and ``host_matching``.

+    .. versionchanged:: 1.0
+        Does not implicitly enable ``subdomain_matching``.

     .. versionchanged:: 2.3
         Does not affect ``SESSION_COOKIE_DOMAIN``.